che30/TodoList/README.md

 - Run `npm install` followed by  `yarn install` to download all dependencies for the To-do list project.
 - Type the command `cd TodoList`
 - -Run `npx webpack --watch` to compile all the Js code.
-- Use any browser of your choice to open the index.html file (double click on it and options appear then you chose)
+- Use any browser of your choice to open the index.html file (double click on it and options appear then you chose).

 ## Live Demo